martin-haugh/martin-haugh.github.io/_pages/about.md

 My main research interests are:

 1. **_Quantitative finance and risk management_**

+   Recently I've been working on problems related to portfolio optimization with taxes as well as scenario analysis in risk managment.
 2. **_Dynamic programing and stochastic control_**
 3. **_Data analytics_**